Pete’s Gear: Rickenbacker Guitars

 2 June 1965, Club au Golf Droutou, Paris, with Fender Bassman top and 2x15 cabinet.

 Ca.1965, Fender Bassman top on two Marshall 4x12s.
 Guitar is 1964 Rickenbacker 360/12 Export.

 Click to view larger version.
 Ca. 1965, grinding a 1964 Rickenbacker 360/12 Export into an early “stack” of Marshall 4x12 cabinets powered by a Fender Bassman atop the stack, which is daisy-chained to a custom Fender Pro head at lower right.

-“Beat Instrumental Portrait Gallery: Peter Townshend”
+“Beat Instrumental Portrait Gallery: Peter Townshend” with 1993.